angelicawill/angelicawill/README.md

-### Hi there 👋
+### Hi there, I'm Angelica! 👋

-Currently a Computer Science Student
+I'm a Computer Science Student at The Chinese University of Hong Kong.
+Learning and developing everyday 🌱